nayak-rakesh/go-tutorial/1-variable_&_datatypes/2_types.md

 3. Boolean
     These are one bit integer used to represent either `true` or `false`.

+* In go when one type is converted to another type, a new memory is allocated depending upon type and the value is copied to the memory location.

 ## OPERATORS
 Operators are different characters which are used to carry out different operations on operands.
 1. Arithmetic Operators